 While studying science students will frequently come across the question “what is matter?”
-The topic is usually introduced in primary classes but the concept gradually becomes more advanced and there are many new related topics that are discussed.
-As such, the topic of ‘matter’ is discussed in greater detail in Andhra Pradesh Board class 9 physical science textbook.
-Chapter 1 which is titled as Matter Around Us helps students learn about the definition of matter, states of matter and other topics like;
+The topic is usually introduced in primary classes, but the concept gradually becomes more advanced and there are many new related topics that are discussed.
+As such, the topic of ‘matter’ is discussed in greater detail in Andhra Pradesh Board Class 9 Physical Science textbook Chapter 1, which is titled as Matter Around Us helps students to learn about the definition of matter, states of matter and other topics like;

 - The composition of matter.